exoplatform/exo-documentation/docs/Clustering.rst

          It is possible to modify it through :ref:`exo.properties <Configuration.ConfigurationOverview>` file.

-	.. tip:: Choosing file system or RDBMS storage depens on your needs and your system environment.(See more details in :ref:`Comparing file system and RDBMS storage <Database.FileStorage>`.
+	.. tip:: Choosing file system or RDBMS storage depends on your needs and your system environment.(See more details in :ref:`Comparing file system and RDBMS storage <Database.FileStorage>`.

       -  **JCR indexes**: Stored under *a local file system folder in each cluster node*.
 More details :ref:`here <Clustering.JCRIndexing>`.